Building a House in Miami – The most important questions answered.

-Build from scratch or renovate – which way to go?
+Building a new house from scratch or renovate – which way to go?

-- DB: This depends on location, market, and if you are building spec or custom home.
+DS: This depends on location, market, and if you are building spec or custom home.

-- PC: Depends on the budget but I like building from scratch
+LF: Depends on the budget but I like building from scratch

 How long does it take to build a home from an empty lot to a completed home with Certificate of Occupancy?